guansLab/NSF-PPOSS-QuantumSoftwareStack/index.md

 ## Acknowledgement & Disclaimer

-This material is based upon work supported by the National Science Foundation under Grants No. 226923, 2217021, 2216519 and 2216896.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grants No. 226923, 2217021, 2216519, and 2216896.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.